mccombspj/kurumastories/content/honda/honda-1300/MF-DTD-Honda-1300-Coupe-9S-1970.md

 So, the manufacturer's so-called corporate social conscience determines the limits of safety, compromises are made, and the product is commercialized.
 So, it's true that I can't just say I understand it after driving the car for a day or two.
-But I agreed to at least write a test drive report for Motor Fan.
-It's my responsibility to express everything that comes to mind.
+But since I agreed to at least write a test drive report for Motor Fan, it's my responsibility to express everything that comes to mind.

 If I may add, I felt that the relationship between the steering and the suspension was a little lacking.
-In other words, it was something called tracking, but it just didn't feel right.
+In other words, the trait we call tracking just didn't feel right.
 It's a slightly different nuance from the sharpness of the steering, but I got the feeling that the way the steering wheel was turned and the way the car turned were somehow inconsistent.
-It's not that there was any play in the steering, it's just...
+It's not that there was any play in the steering, it was just...